Aeonss/StitchTool/README.md

 * Smart split images by free space, allowing for **<u>automatic splitting</u>** without needing to check if the image was split through a speech bubble or SFX.
 * Add repeatable watermarks to your images.
-* **<u>Denoise and/or upscale</u>** images while stitching or splitting.
+* **<u>Denoise and/or upscale</u>** images in the program, or while stitching or splitting.
 * Supports .png, .jpg, .jpeg, and .webp!

 ## 📝 &nbsp; How To Use

 <h3>Stitching and Splitting</h3>
-1. Select the "Stitch/Split" teal radio button
+1. Select the "Stitch/Split" teal radio button .
 2. From the blue dropdown menu, select the specific option you want.
-3. Select the input images you want to stitch and split.
+3. Select the input images you want to stitch and split with the green button.
 You can choose an entire folder of images, or you can choose specific images.
 4. Select output location.
 If not selected, it defaults to the user's folder.
 5. Input the image name in the red textbox.
 If not inputted, it generates a random 10 character name.
 6. (Optional) Import the location of **<u>waifu2x-caffe-cui.exe</u>** by clicking the pink "Import Waifu2X" button to denoise and/or scale during the process.